BetweenWalls/Journey/README.md

 Most items are shown at level 1; the filter gradually becomes more strict as your character levels up to 90+.
 The filter file includes descriptions for what is hidden at which levels, and other descriptions are included throughout to assist with tailoring the filter to your needs.

-If the in-file descriptions/options are unwanted, the [streamlined version](https://github.com/BetweenWalls/Journey/tree/streamlined#Journey-streamlined) has the same defaults at less than half the filesize.
+If the in-file descriptions/options are unwanted, the [streamlined version](https://github.com/BetweenWalls/Journey/tree/streamlined#Journey-streamlined) has the same defaults at half the filesize.
 Journey shouldn't be too strict, but for a more vanilla-like experience, [Feather](https://github.com/BetweenWalls/Feather#Feather) is a minimally-strict alternative.

 ## Features
 * mostly follows classic style (it still looks like D2)